 Danna ga Nani wo Itteiru ka Wakaranai Ken this is not.

 It's bad.
 Not just for short-form anime.
 It fails because it doesn't try to create a convincing romance or realistic characters, instead it just forces overbearing cuteness onto you.
-Maybe cute lady drinking alcohol is all you need for 3 minutes, but I expected a bit more.
+Maybe cute lady drinking alcohol is all you need for 3 minutes, but there should be something more.

-Perhaps you are more tolerant to disposable entertainment than I am, but for me 3 minutes a week is far too long to waste on this drivel.
+Perhaps you may get some fleeting enjoyment from it if you are more tolerant to problematic disposable entertainment than I am.
+But for me 3 minutes a week is far too long to waste on this drivel.

 Osake wa Fuufu ni Natte kara or Love is like a Cocktail is a great anime short about a couple in which the husband is a bartender Masaki Shiraishi voiced by Kenji Akabane that gives her wife Chisato Mizusawa voiced by Eri Kitamura alcohol to soothe her worries away...with a lemon mascot showing us how to make these delicious concoctions.